Petermck8806/rpi-solution/README.md

 Prerequisuites:

 SQL Alchemy: https://pypi.python.org/pypi/SQLAlchemy/1.0.0b5
-  - To install, extract and run "python setup.py install"
+  - It is probably more convenient to run 'pip install SQLAlchemy'
+  - 'pip install Flask-SQLAlchemy'
 SQLite: http://www.sqlite.org/download.html
   - Make sure to download both the sqlite-shell and sqlite-dll files.
 Recommended to install to C:\sqlite folder.
 Add sqlite to path if using windows.
 Flask and Virtualenv: http://flask.readthedocs.org/en/0.3.1/installation/#windows-easy-install